 Also see CalRecycle-related documents about carpet.

-Washington State Electronics Law (Adobe PDF, 823 KB).
+Washington State Electronics Law (PDF, 823 KB).
 A PowerPoint presentation by Sego Jackson and Walter Alcorn at the April 28, 2008 CIWMB workshop titled, " EPR in Action: Program Design and Implementation."
 This case study of the Washington e-waste producer responsibility law explains background on the law, some notes on implementation, and lessons learned.

 One way to evaluate EPR programs and their impacts is to compare them to existing government-run programs.
 By using common metrics such as cost per capita and diversion rates based on amount of product available for recycling, apples-to-apples comparisons of these different product management approaches can be made.
 This section contains comparisons of government-run versus industry-run product stewardship programs.

 CalRecycle staff compared California's individual, government-run approach to leftover paint management to that of British Columbia, Canada, which uses a product stewardship approach.
 The resulting staff analysis indicated that, based on experience in other jurisdictions, a shift from individual government-run paint collection programs to an industry-run product stewardship approach would lead to benefits such as total system cost savings, an increase in diversion rate, and an overall increase in jobs.

 - Summary of Findings: Comparison of California and British Columbia Paint Management Programs (2009) (PDF, 445 KB)